 How to secure your IoT devices

 - Ask yourself: “Do I really need to access this device remotely?”
 If you love the features offered by the IoT, a healthy dose of skepticism might be just what the doctor ordered.
-It can be hard to consider what sort of impact an IoT device might have on your life, but realizing that you’ll be fine with a WiFi-less oven is a guarantee that it’ll never be hacked!
+It can be hard to consider what sort of impact an IoT device might have on your life, but realizing that you’ll be fine with a Wi-Fi-free oven is a guarantee that it’ll never be hacked!

-- Create an offline WiFi LAN.
+- Create an offline Wi-Fi LAN.
 If you’ve got an extra router, and if your devices can operate on a LAN, this can be a great choice for staying secure.
 Many people don’t realize that your router can operate without connecting to the internet.
 You can use it to create a local network that your home devices connect to along with the smartphone or computer you want to use to control them.
 Some devices can even support simultaneous connections to two WiFi networks with a bit of configuration.

 - Keep your devices updated.
 Not all manufacturers are as dedicated to their IoT devices as they should be, but if they offer updates, it would be wrong not to take them.
 Updates can often fix critical security vulnerabilities, and there can be a lot of those when it comes to IoT devices!

-- Get NordVPN for your router.
+- Get a VPN for your router.
 Some routers are powerful enough to support the powerful encryption that NordVPN uses to secure its users.
-If yours does (check our list of router tutorials here), then NordVPN will allow outbound connections while blocking incoming ones.
+If yours does, then NordVPN will allow outbound connections while blocking incoming ones.
 Your devices will still be able to send you data, but no incoming communication with them will be possible.
 This may be inconvenient if you want to control them remotely, but the encryption will block hackers, too.
 You can also check out our ‘What is a virtual private network?’ section, where a VPN is explained in more details.